safety.rules require backup before delete block rm

 API reference

-createPetriflowGate(nets, opts?)
+createPetriflowGate(nets, opts)

 Creates a gate instance.
 Two overloads: pass an array of nets for static composition, or a ComposeConfig for registry mode with dynamic activation.